Skip to main content

 Example on how not to do it:

 When I was a teenager, I would often get into debates about religion and theology.
-I learned a lot along the way, but I also spent a lot of time debating people that really didn’t present anything new to me.
+I learned a lot along the way, but I also spent a lot of time debating people who really didn’t present anything new to me.

 I debated with them because I wanted to be challenged with good arguments, but I probably frequently spoke with a level of condescension rather than that I was genuinely trying to learn something new.
 I often won arguments but took away nothing from the discussions.